How to store confidential data

 Storing WCM data securely

-Per the ITS 11.06 – Device Encryption policy, all devices tagged by ITS and used for WCM purposes must be encrypted.
-External storage devices, such as USB flash drives and external hard drives, used for storing high risk data must also be encrypted.
+Per the ITS 500.06 – Device Encryption policy, all devices tagged by ITS and used for WCM purposes must be encrypted.
+External storage devices, such as USB flash drives and external hard drives, used for storing high-risk data must also be encrypted.
 These devices can easily be lost or stolen.

 Purchasing a flash drive or hard drive

-If you are considering purchasing a flash drive or external hard drive, please determine if you can store the information through one of the recommended options from the Storage Wizard instead.
-If you still need to use an external storage device, check with ITS Security (its-security@med.cornell.edu) to determine if the device meets the requirements above.
+If you would like to purchase a flash drive or external hard drive through WCM, please reach out to the ITS Procurement team at its-procurement@med.cornell.edu to find a device that meets our security standards.
 If you lose a flash drive or hard drive, report it immediately to the Service Desk and indicate when and where the device was lost or stolen.

 Need Help?